Who Were the Vikings?

 What Happened to the Vikings?

 The age of the Vikings ended with the Norman invasion in 1066.
-However, the power of the Vikings dwindled towards the end of the 10th century for several reasons.
-As time passed, the Vikings were integrated into European societies and cultures.
+However, the power of the Norse dwindled towards the end of the 10th century for several reasons.
+As time passed, the Norse were integrated into European societies and cultures.

-Vikings lacked a strong central leader or government, but the European societies of the time did have strong central figures and leaders.
-The Vikings were good soldiers, but they were not a good army.
+The Norse lacked a strong central leader or government, but the European societies of the time did have strong central figures and leaders.
+The Norse were good soldiers, but they were not a good army.
 Other armies had leaders and worked cohesively as a unit.
 These stronger armies could fend off Viking raids.

-Finally, Christianity swept over Europe, including Viking-held lands.
-The Vikings adapted to Christian beliefs, which was solidified by the Norman Conquest in 1066.
+Finally, Christianity swept over Europe, including Norse-held lands.
+The Norse adapted to Christian beliefs, which was solidified by the Norman Conquest in 1066.

 More importantly, the Vikings stopped raiding because as times changed, it was no longer profitable or safe to raid across Europe.
 Instead, the Vikings settled into the lands they first raided and became citizens in developing nations.
 The Vikings became Norwegians, Swedes, French, British, or Greenlanders.